-15. USE AN ATTENTION GETTER.
+15. USE AN ATTENTION-GETTER.

 16. STATE YOUR PURPOSE.

 Why are you speaking?
 What is your intent?
 State your purpose to your audience.
 Tell the audience why you are talking to them.
 Let’s say your subject is The Importance of Recycling.
-Your purpose may be stated: “I’d like to share with you why and how you can recycle so we can save the planet.”
+Your goal may be stated: “I’d like to share why and how you can recycle so we can save the planet.”
 This will lay the groundwork for what they will learn from your presentation.

 17. SUMMARIZE YOUR PRESENTATION.